tillitis/tkey-verification/README.md

 workstation.

-`tkey-verification remote-sign` is run on the provisioning workstation to retrieve the Unique Device Identifier (UDI), load the signer, and ask the signer to sign a random challenge.
-It then sends the UDI, the challenge, and the device signature to the signing server, which will make the vendor signature.
+`tkey-verification remote-sign` is run on the provisioning workstation to retrieve the Unique Device Identifier (UDI), load the signer, ask it for the device public key, and ask the signer to sign a random challenge.
+We then verify the signature against the device public key before proceeding.

+After verifying we send the UDI and the public key to the signing server, which will make the vendor signature.

-The signing server signs the message (the device signature) and outputs a file in a directory `signatures/` which is named after the Unique Device Identifier (in hex), so something like `signatures/0133704100000015` and contains something like:
+The signing server signs the the device public key and outputs a file in a directory `signatures/` which is named after the Unique Device Identifier (in hex), for example `signatures/0133704100000015`, which contains for example:

 ```
 {
   "timestamp": "2023-01-12T12:04:24Z",
   "tag": "main",
-  "challenge": "30904704d875d506bbd1eef4b458e73b69cdca043bfaf504015d3d59e20fb403",
   "signature": "a720d532e78c7f5aeb2ac61d9c112f6323cd9db1ce45d6ff6d727b05a38dabafab0087d2a9be770e1ce8e889178ea111a67bf366bb4af9d11e68a2dc229ffa0a"
 }
 ```